Fifth-Order-Ignorant/Baobab/doc/sprint0/process.md

 ### Team Organization

-- How did you organize the team?
-Which tools did you use, if any?

 We used multiple Google Docs to keep track of everything we did for Sprint 0.
 To divide tasks between us equally, we held a group meeting on Discord which went on for about two hours.
 We went through the deliverables and decided on who would primarily work on which task.

 | Task            | Assignee(s)     | Deadline for Assignee(s) | Proofreader(s)    |